High-Risk Car Insurance in Florida

 Florida Car Insurance Rates With a Distracted Driving Violation

-Florida drivers with distracted-driving violations find rates ranging from $145 per month with State Farm to as high as $483 with other insurers for full coverage.
-Florida prohibits handheld cellphone use while driving, with violations resulting in fines and points on your license.
+Florida drivers with distracted-driving violations pay as little as $145 a month with State Farm, up to $483 with other insurers, for full coverage.
+Florida prohibits handheld cellphone use while driving.
+Violations result in fines and points on your license.
 Though distracted driving isn't as serious as DUI or reckless driving offenses, it still raises your insurance premiums.

 Data filtered by: